ice-blockchain/cometbft/multiplex/README.md

 	golangci-lint run -c .golangci.yml --fix --disable revive,iface,recvcheck
 ```

-### Monitoring
+## Monitoring

 A *prometheus exporter* is run as a HTTP server that delivers metrics.
 To visualize
-this data, you will need a `grafana` installation and a prometheus server.
+this data, you will need a `grafana` installation and a prometheus types.

 - Edit the `prometheus.yml` of your server and update its `scrape_config` so
 that it collects metrics from the built-in prometheus exporter: